themeblvd/Theme-Blvd-Featured-Videos/readme.txt

 === Theme Blvd Featured Videos ===
 Contributors: themeblvd
-Tags: themeblvd, video, portfolio, featured
+Tags: themeblvd, video, portfolio, featured, theme blvd Stable tag: 1.0.1
-Requires at least: 3.2
-Tested up to: 3.3.1
-Stable tag: 1.0.1

 When using a theme with Theme Blvd framework version 2.0.5+, this plugin is will allow you to replace featured images with videos.